-First, the user needs to select an item (a given job, database, retention, mailbox etc.) from the list.
+First the user needs to select an item (a given job, database, retention, mailbox etc.) from the list.

-The Role dropdown list lists only the roles that the logged on user is allowed to assign, and those that contain specific permissions on that object (in this case the object is the job).
+The Role dropdown list lists only the roles that the logged on user is allowed to assign, and which contain specific permissions on that object (in this case the object is the job).
 Roles containing “All allowed“ permissions (e.g. “Edit job – All allowed“ or “View mailboxes – All allowed”) cannot be granted on the “Manage access to Object page”.
 The user selects the role with the necessary permissions and assigns it to a new or an existing contentACCESS user.

 In this use case we grant access for Jack Bolton to edit the Archive job of TECH-ARROW tenant.